 Beginning in September the intensity of the sun and humidity decreases enough to enjoy sightseeing anytime during the day.
 Be warned that Florida's hurricane season lasts from June to November.
 The most intense activity is during the later part of the season, usually the fall months.

 The fact that it's hurricane season and children return to school means there is a lull in travel.
 Prices and the availability of accommodations reflect the dip in demand.

 Although the likelihood is low that a massive tropical storm or hurricane will hit during your visit, if a storm does appear on the horizon, there is usually plenty of warning, and evacuation routes are well marked throughout the coastal areas of the state

 Tourist Season Exceptions

-There are a couple exceptions to the rule for Florida travel concerning Port Canaveral and Key West—the seasons are different.
+There are a couple of exceptions to the rule for Florida travel concerning Port Canaveral and Key West—the seasons are different.

 The area near Port Canaveral, a very popular cruise ship port on Florida's East Coast, also called the Space Coast has very few off-season weeks.
 Cocoa Beach, Melbourne, and Titusville are busy accommodating the booming cruise line industry throughout the year.
 If there are no special events taking place, you may find some weekend specials through the summer months.

 The Florida Keys is another area that is an exception.
-The summer months are considered off-season, and visitors will discover that rooms are cheaper and Key West is less crowded in the summer.
+The summer months are considered off-season, and visitors will discover that rooms are cheaper, and Key West is less crowded in the summer.
 Keep in mind, that the Keys are a popular weekend destination for many Florida residents seeking relief from the intense heat and humidity during the summer, so you may want to avoid the weekend traffic crush by limiting your visit to weekdays.